 DISCLAIMER: This Survival Guide provides information about laws applicable to activities within the Black Rock Desert in the State of Nevada.
 But legal information is not legal advice, which is an interpretation of the applicable law to specific circumstances.
 Although the authors of the Survival Guide strive to ensure the accuracy and usefulness of the information here, you should consult a lawyer if you want legal advice about a particular legal question or issue you may have.

 In Black Rock City, many distinctions between what is private and what is public tend to soften and disappear.
 However, Black Rock City is also subject to county, state, and federal laws.
 If you violate these laws you may be subject to arrest or citation.

 What Is Illegal?

 - The use and possession of illegal drugs are violations of the law.
-Medical marijuana cards are not recognized by the Federal Government, and the State of Nevada does not recognize medical marijuana cards from other states.
+You will receive a citation if BLM Rangers see you doing drugs and/ or have drug paraphernalia on you.
+Medical marijuana cards are not recognized by the federal government, and the State of Nevada does not recognize medical marijuana cards from other states.
 Medical marijuana is only legal in a handful of states.
 Possession of marijuana is a federal infraction in the Black Rock Desert.
 Having a medical marijuana card is not a defense.
 BE FOREWARNED!

 Laws Specific To Black Rock City

-- Defecation on the playa: This is not only disgusting, but is also a violation of federal regulations.
+- Defecation on the playa is forbidden.
+This is not only disgusting and a health hazard, but is also a violation of federal regulations.
 You may be issued a ticket that will cost you $125 or more.

 - Violating posted speed limits or boundary signs on the playa may result in a moving violation that imposes a $250 fine.